msrsaditya/Simple-Notebook/README.md

 ```
 python3 app.py
 ```
-5. Open your web browser and go to:
+5. Open your web browser and go to localhost with a port number (in this case 5000):
 ```
 http://localhost:5000
 ```

 ### Notes:
-- Enjoy coding with Mars-Notebook and experience a minimalist approach to notebook-style coding!
+- Happy coding with Mars-Notebook!
-- For any issues or suggestions, feel free to open an issue on the GitHub repository.
+- For any issues or suggestions, feel free to open an issue on the GitHub repository, I literally made this overnight Lol!